-SAN FRANCISCO (AP) — Netflix's second-quarter performance followed a familiar script of accelerating subscriber growth that has turned the Internet video service into a stock market sensation.
+SAN FRANCISCO (AP) - Netflix's second-quarter performance followed a familiar script of rapid subscriber growth that has enthralled investors.

-The company added 3.3 million worldwide subscribers during the three months ending to end the period with 65.6 million customers.
-About 900,000 of the additional subscribers were signed up in the U.S., where Netflix Inc. now has 42.3 million customers.
+The world's largest Internet video service added 3.3 million worldwide streaming subscribers during the three months ending to end the period with 65.6 million customers.
+About 900,000 of the additional subscribers were signed up in the U.S., where Netflix now has 42.3 million customers.

-The subscriber increase announced Wednesday was far higher than Netflix's management projected and represented the biggest customer gains during the second quarter since the Los Gatos, California, company began streaming video over high-speed connections eight years ago.
+The increases were far better than Netflix's management projected and represented the biggest subscriber gains during the second quarter since the company began streaming video over high-speed connections eight years ago.

 By comparison, Netflix picked up 1.7 million subscribers in last year's second quarter, traditionally a time when the company has more trouble attracting new subscribers and retaining existing customers because people tend to spend more time outside with the onset of spring.

 The stellar numbers provided another lift to Netflix's stock, which already has more than doubled this year.
 Netflix shares surged $9.27, or 9.5 percent, to $107.40 in extended trading.

 The second-quarter showing provided further evidence of Netflix's increasing clout in the entertainment industry as a steadily expanding audience embraces the concept of watching video whenever they want on Internet-connected devices instead of being confined to cable- and satellite-TV programming set to come on at a specific time.